Like us on Facebook Follow us on Instagram Subscribe on YouTube

 balletLORENT personnel submitting a referral must gather the contact details of whom the referral is made, along with the date and time.
 These details should be recorded in the safeguarding log.

 Information on the alert progress should be provided to the individual.
-Personnel can signpost to other sources of help and information if felt appropriate, however, the alert process will also do this, therefore balletLORENT would prefer personnel not signpost.
+Personnel can signpost to other sources of help and information if felt appropriate, however, the alert process will also do this, therefore balletLORENT would prefer personnel not to signpost.

 • The personnel involved will be asked of their account at the earliest opportunity

-• Notes of their account will be recorded by the Designated Safeguarding Officer (DSO) or Deputy (DDSO) in a private meeting.
+• Notes of their account will be recorded by the Designated Safeguarding Officer (DSO) or Deputy (DDSO) in a private meeting

-• The interviewee cannot bring a colleague/friend as support at this stage.
+• The interviewee cannot bring a colleague/friend as support at this stage

-• The DSO or DDSO will gather all information using the safeguarding log.
+• The DSO or DDSO will gather all information using the safeguarding log

-• The DSO or DDSO will ensure the interviewee has a copy of the notes recorded, this safeguarding policy and procedures and the Company’s disciplinary policies and procedures.
+• The DSO or DDSO will ensure the interviewee has a copy of the notes recorded, this safeguarding policy and procedures and the Company’s disciplinary policies and procedures

-balletLORENT takes is responsibility of safeguarding seriously whilst recognising that an allegation can be extremely upsetting for not only the individual, but the entire Company.
-Anyone receiving an allegation will be treated as English law states, therefore balletLORENT will adopt an “innocent until proven otherwise” approach and aims to fully support personnel welfare throughout this stage of the process.
+balletLORENT takes responsibility of safeguarding seriously whilst recognising that an allegation can be extremely upsetting for not only the individual, but the entire Company.
+Anyone receiving an allegation will be treated as English law states.
+Therefore, balletLORENT will adopt an “innocent until proven otherwise” approach.

 Where it is suspected a criminal offence may have been committed, the police will be informed.
 If a crime has been witnessed the police should be contacted immediately.